 In the DIY Big Top tent, Dream Wife came out of the gate strong with the rollicking zest of ‘Hey Heartbreaker’.
 They wear attitude like armour, it’s not meant to be taken at face value, it’s a choice they own with a wink and a nod, which tips it to the powerful.
 Since I last saw them play, their stage production has evolved considerably.
 There’s high kicks, confrontational energy, crowd-intensive comradery and fun bits that put a new spin on the songs, like during ‘Sports!,’ a series of activities ensue: A choreographed battle between members Alice Go and Bella Podpadec which aligns more audience participation, all leading to the big event as singer Rakel Mjöll reaches for an apparatus which dispenses play money into the arena.
 It’s delightful moments like these that are indispensable and make the live experience so completely unique.
 Watching Dream Wife perform is like watching a ballet unfold, so beautiful yet delicately menacing.
 And one needs this to feel that sense of teetering energy, the element of risk that punk music indelibly carries within its bones.
 Each of the band’s members has something remarkable that they bring to the stage, they all have their individual moments to shine but really Dream Wife is all about collectivity and collaboration.
 This is very clear in the words Rakel Mjöll dedicates to all “bad bitches” when introing ‘Somebody’: “To be a bad bitch or to identify has absolutely nothing to do with gender.
 Gender is a construct.
 So, can we please, everybody in this tent, tear it up together?
 To be a bad bitch, all you have to do is support your fellow bad bitches.“

 For Holly Humberstone, this main stage performance arrived in amongst a year full of amazing milestones: BRITs 2022 Rising Star, a lengthy US tour opening for teen sensation Olivia Rodrigo and a slew of incredible musical releases, with even more world touring planned for later in the year.
 It’s easy to see where this could be going when watching Humberstone sing to a field full of people, the connection her songs have inspired is so pure and deep that love like this isn’t simply ephemeral, it’s for life.
 It feels like we’re in the beginnings of a trajectory similar to Ed Sheeran.
 Humberstone’s personality is very endearing, she speaks so candidly, like she’s talking with friends.
 She switches between guitar and keyboards throughout, showing off her versatility and growing musicianship.
-‘Defect,’ a song dedicated to her friend was written to show her compassion in a time where she didn’t have the words to express it through any other means than song, it’s a beautiful moment and one that is equally reflected in the sun’s arrival on the day, the rays began breaking through immediately as Humberstone started to play this, sparking everybody in the crowd to burst out in uproar—”Sun!”
+‘Deep End,’ a song dedicated to her sister, was written to show them compassion in a time where she didn’t have the words to express it through any other means than song, it’s a beautiful moment and one that is equally reflected in the sun’s arrival on the day, the rays began breaking through immediately as Humberstone started to play this, sparking everybody in the crowd to burst out in uproar—”Sun!”
 Warmth is such an unusual feeling in this current British summertime.
 It was almost as if the Gods were talking to us.

 All in our emotions, we then ventured up the hill again to join the DIY tent in full bloom, where Confidence Man were deep into the party.
 The busy atmosphere reflects, in a way, the spectacle of which this Australian group wields, dance music will always carry allure and in the capable hands of Confidence Man, it feels mightier than ever.
 They somehow make the backstroke look cool as a dance move, they do the robot and it catches on—tell me how often does this happen?
 They’re rave conductors.
 It’s tongue-in-cheek and utterly feel good.
 It might not be everybody’s taste but if you’re lucky to get it, you really get it.
 There’s plenty of outfit changes and OMG moments, it’s a non-stop flow, it keeps you guessing as much as it keeps the entertainment on tap.
 Handstands, champagne, shirts off, LED bras, body rolls—it’s an absolute hands-in-the-air acid trip.
 They break the conformity, and in our book, that’s good.